 Account minimum: $1

-With its Intelligent Portfolio robo-advisery, Charles Schwab is going hard after the robo-adviser market.
+With Intelligent Portfolios, Charles Schwab is going after the robo-adviser market hard.
 Well-known for its investor-friendly practices, Schwab brings this same spirit to robos, with no-cost features such as rebalancing, automatic tax-loss harvesting and 24/7 access to U.S.-based customer service.
+And Schwab charges no management fee, so it’s worth saving up to meet the higher account minimum.

 Management fee: none